And now I speak, being full of vision;

 by: Patrick Pearse

-CONGRATULATIONS TO DANIEL FITZPATRICK - 2017 HIBERNIAN OF THE YEAR
+CONGRATULATIONS TO DANIEL FITZGERALD - 2017 HIBERNIAN OF THE YEAR

 Slainte!
 Cead mile Failte!
 Welcome!